TheophilusM/DockerAndKubernetes/README.md

         - `-p 8080:80`
         - can map more than 1 port
         - `-p 8080:80 -p 3000:80`
+    - control spin up process
+        - `depends_on` - control order but don't track status
+        - can handle using an orchestrator
+        - can handle in application

 ### **Volumes**
 * Allow sharing of data (file or folders) between: